 - a.
 A predictable framework for collecting and leveraging data for market expansion and data driven innovation. - b.
-Introducing newer, more efficient technologies and systems for the gathering, sharing and processing of data can assist with implementing recommendations of the AUDPF if these technologies and systems are designed in a manner that complies with its provisions. - c.
-Improve optimization of operations and customer experiences to aid in building a trusted data environment.
-This can also improve the competitiveness of the African digital economy.
+Introducing newer, more efficient technologies and systems for the gathering, sharing and processing of data can assist with implementing recommendations of the AUDPF, if these technologies and systems are designed in a manner that complies with its provisions.

-- d.
-Opportunities for African tech startups that provide applications and other solutions that can support the implementation of the recommendations of the AU DPF. - e.
+- c.
+Improved optimisation of operations and customer experiences to aid in building a trusted data environment.
+This should also improve the competitiveness of the African digital economy. - d.
+Opportunities for African tech startups that provide applications and other solutions that can support the implementation of the recommendations of the AUDPF. - e.
 Enabling collection and access to larger and more diverse data sets

 - a.
-Compliance with the good data governance practices.
-This is often due to lack of capacity and financial resources or a general unwillingness. - b.
+Compliance with good data governance practices.
+This is often due to a general unwillingness to comply or lack of capacity or financial resources, among other factors. - b.
 Poor data management practices among many African businesses and a shortage of businesses with good practices that can serve as role models for others.

-3.2.3 Members of Parliament
+3.2.3 Members of parliament

 - a.
-To introduce Bills initiated by Private Members and urging relevant Committees to initiate and spur legislation from the Executive on the DPF. - b.
-In jurisdictions where MPs also serve in the Executive, they are in a unique position to push the Cabinet to initiate implementation of the recommendations of the DPF. - c.
-Cross-fertilization of ideas from Inter-Parliamentary meetings that facilitates members of Parliament learning best practices from their peers in these fora and take lessons learnt back home to spur action. - d.
-Capacitate MPs using Regional and Continental Parliamentary groups like APNIG.
+To introduce bills initiated by private members and urge relevant committees to initiate and spur legislation from the executive on the AUDPF. - b.
+In jurisdictions where MPs also serve in the executive, they are in a unique position to push the cabinet to initiate implementation of the recommendations of the AUDPF. - c.
+Cross-fertilisation of ideas from inter-parliamentary meetings that facilitate MPs learning best practices from their peers in these fora and taking lessons learned back home to spur action. - d.
+To build the capacity of MPs using regional and continental parliamentary groups like the Africa Parliamentary Network on Internet Governance (APNIG).
 The resource available to MPs in these groupings comes from the synergies and relationships with national, regional and global CSOs which are not necessarily available to Parliaments directly. - e.
-Ensuring that consideration is given to otherwise sidelined groups in shaping Government policy related to implementing the AU DPF - f.
-To insist on socioeconomic impact assessments and analysis of budget proposals before approval to ensure that the allocations made can effectively support the implementation of the recommendations of the DPF.
+To ensure that consideration is given to "fringe" or sidelined groups in shaping government policy related to implementing the AUDPF - f.
+To insist on socioeconomic impact assessments and analysis of budget proposals before approval to ensure that the allocations made can effectively support the implementation of the recommendations of the AUDPF.

 - a.
-Resistance from the executive: In some cases, Parliaments face resistance or lack of prioritisation from the Executive in the passage of legislation aimed at improving data governance in the country. - b.
-Disconnect between national and regional parliaments: The absence of policy coherence in sub-regional Parliamentary bodies poses a risk to enabling effective data flows between countries.
-It would be important to ensure consistency between

-- implementation of the AU DPF's recommendations in individual countries and that taking place at regional level. - c.
-Intentional abuse of the Parliamentary calendar: Instances where, for example, the Executive takes advantage of Parliamentary recess to fast track passing of repressive data policies without proper scrutiny by Parliament.
-No laws are better than having bad laws that do not effectively comply with the recommendations of the AU DPF. - d.
-Effect of attrition on Parliamentary work: Parliament is only as effective as the quality of MPs in the Chamber.
-It is important to curb the high attrition rate in Parliaments, and take advantage of permanent members in particular in committees that deal with digital and data governance matters. - e.
-Partisanship in Parliament: Partisanship in Parliament and conflicting personal interests of MPs can hinder the passage of legislation that enables the realisation of the AUDPF. - f.
-Rivalry between Local Assemblies and National Parliaments: Unhealthy rivalry between members of Local Assemblies and the National Parliaments disrupts the required synergy needed for effective lawmaking and implementation of laws made.
+Resistance from the executive: In some cases, parliaments face resistance or lack of prioritisation from the executive in the passage of legislation aimed at improving data governance in the country. - b.
+Disconnect between national and regional parliaments: The absence of policy coherence in sub-regional parliamentary bodies poses a risk to enabling effective data flows between countries.
+It would be important to ensure consistency between implementation of the AUDPF's recommendations in individual countries and implementation taking place at regional level. - c.
+Intentional abuse of the parliamentary calendar: Instances where, for example, the executive takes advantage of parliamentary recess to fast track the passing of repressive data policies without proper scrutiny by parliament.
+No laws are better than having bad laws that do not effectively comply with the recommendations of the AUDPF. - d.
+Effect of attrition on parliamentary work: Parliament is only as effective as the quality of MPs in the chamber.
+It is important to curb the high attrition rate in parliaments, and take advantage of permanent members, particularly in committees that deal with digital and data governance matters. - e.
+Conflicting interests in parliament: Partisanship in parliament and conflicting personal interests of MPs can hinder the passage of legislation that enables the realisation of the AUDPF. - f.
+Rivalry between local assemblies and national parliaments: Unhealthy rivalry between members of local assemblies and national parliaments disrupts the required synergy needed for effective law making and implementation of laws made.